kieran-ryan/pyprojectsort/README.md

 pyprojectsort --check
 ```

-In case the file would be reformatted you get the output message ```'{file_path}' would be reformatted``` and the program terminates with exit code 1.
+When the file would be reformatted, the output message `'{file_path}' would be reformatted` displays and the program terminates with exit code 1.

-If the given file is in a standardised style you get the output message ```'{file_path}' would be left unchanged``` and the program terminates successfully.
+If the given file matches the style of `pyprojectsort`, the output message `'{file_path}' would be left unchanged` displays and the program terminates successfully.

 ## License